ruesier/genpass/README.md

 # genpass
-tool for generating random passwords
+tool for generating random passwords in golang